macropay-solutions/php-framework-docs/deployment.md

 ```shell
 composer dump-autoload
 ```
-or explicitly call all the cache commands from the composer.json->scripts->post-autoload-dump of the template you are using (Framework).
+or explicitly call all the cache commands from the composer.json->scripts->post-autoload-dump of the template you are using (PHP-Framework).
 This will improve the boot time of the application.
 See more below.

 <a name="caching-configuration"></a>
 ### Caching Configuration